 Leaning on developers to write workflows pertinent to sales or marketing processes results in development and business teams each beholden to each other for the wrong reasons.
 Which isn’t what you want.
 What you do want is for engineering to be able to focus on the technical aspects of your product, and for the business to own all business aspects.
 You want to get out of their way.

-3) More code = more bugs and more support.
+3) Writing more custom code for internal workflows = more bugs and more support.

 The more code that engineering writes, the more bugs they’ll need to fix.
 This is as true of code written for internal workflows as it is code written for your core product.
 But unlike fixing bugs related to code written for your core product, fixing bugs born from internal workflows does not translate into increased value or decreased technical debt.
 It’s but a time-suck that maintains your inefficient status quo.